 Arrecife Alacranes (Scorpion Reef) is a reef surrounding a small group of islands off the northern coast of Yucatán, Mexico.
-Designated a national park and biosphere reserve, it is the largest reef in the southern Gulf of Mexico and the only known coral reef in the Yucatán.
+Designated as a National Park and Biosphere Reserve, it is the largest reef in the southern Gulf of Mexico and the only known coral reef in Yucatán.

-The Baja California Peninsula is a peninsula in northwestern Mexico.
+Baja California is an arid peninsula in northwestern Mexico.
 It is bounded to the north by the United States, to the east by the Gulf of California, and to the south and west by the Pacific Ocean.
-The Gulf of California is also known as the Sea of Cortez or Vermilion Sea.
+It is separated from the mainland by the Gulf of California, also known as the Sea of Cortez or Vermilion Sea.

 Located at the southeastern tip of the State of Quintana Roo in the Yucatán Peninsula, the Banco Chinchorro Biosphere Reserve encompasses a mosaic of open water, seagrass beds, mangroves, sand beaches and coral reefs.
 It is considered one of the most outstanding marine sites in the region.